Last updated 06 May 2026.

 - We keep invoices, remittance advices, and other financial information for 7 years.

 - After completing a project, we archive the project contract, letter of agreement, final files, and client testimonial and logo indefinitely.
+All other files are deleted.

 - We retain all project-related emails for up to two years after the completion of a project, after which point they are deleted.